AdobeDocs/experience-manager-65.en/help/sites-administering/integration-analytics-ims-adobe-io.md

     * Credential details
     * Generate JWT
 * APIS
-  * For example, Adobe Target
+  * For example, Adobe Analytics

-Some of these you will need to complete the Adobe I/O integration for Target in AEM.
+Some of these you will need to complete the Adobe I/O integration for Adobe Analytics in AEM.

 ## Completing the IMS Configuration in AEM {#completing-the-ims-configuration-in-aem}